artie-l/pump-probe-experiment-control/README.md

 3. Uncomment lines 130 to 133 inclusive.
 4. Re-run the script.

-If the sensitivity was changed, and `IDN` with the number was printed in the console, LIA has been sucesfully configured.
+* If the sensitivity was changed, and `IDN` with the number was printed in the console, LIA has been sucesfully configured.
+* If you encouner the error, try to repeat the steps and check if `rm.list_resources` argument on line 45 is the same as on line 119.

 We can now proceed to the Delay Line setup.

 ## Delay line setup